Seagate/cortx-experiments/S3/Full-Fake-TTFB/objective/README.md

 * With max clients (20) average TTFB was consistently about 50ms up to 1MB, and then almost doubled (91-97 ms).
 It can be explained, but should not be happening -- needs further investigation.
+* TTFB for the 50 GB test case exceeds 30 seconds.
+With small number of tests done it is difficult to explain these numbers.
+Further research is required and should include, besides addb analysis, experiments with memory pool parameters and memory pool profiling.

 Throughput